-How to prevent MailChimp emails going to Spam?
+8 steps on how to prevent MailChimp emails going to Spam?

-We provide MailChimp integration services to our clients all over the world.
+The Right Software are MailChimp certified experts and provide MailChimp integration services to our clients all over the world.
 One such client recently asked us to check their eCommerce setup and help prevent her MailChimp emails going to spam.
 The open rate had dropped to 1-1.5% from a healthy 12-16%.
 We followed this checklist below to make sure that all settings were correct and in place.

 It’s important to note that this usually happens if you have had some bad practice like try to purchase bulk emails to send email to or use single opt-in or re-send email to unsubscribed users.
 If you are using MailChimp first time then most likely, your emails will be fine.

 1. Check SPF & DKIM Settings

 First thing we did was to login into MailChimp login to check SPF and DKIM settings.
 Most clients have these settings verified at the very start so thats not a problem.
 But sometimes, the client makes change to DNS settings and absent-mindedly tamper MailChimp SPF & DKIM settings.
 Its a good starting point to recheck these just in case.